 These little fritters are a very popular mezze dish in Turkey, and are often served at room temperature.
-They also make a great family supper, hot and crisp from the pan and served with lemon wedges and a yoghurt-based sauce, such as Cacik or Haydari.
-Better still, they are a great way of using what otherwise can be a rather dull vegetable.–Greg and Lucy Malouf
+They also make a great family supper, hot and crisp from the pan and served with lemon wedges and a yogurt-based sauce.
+Better still, they’re a great way of using what otherwise can be a rather dull vegetable.–Greg and Lucy Malouf

 LC Who Are You Calling A Dull Vegetable?
 Note

 Uh, with all due respect to the Maloufs—whose talent, it should be said, we admire greatly—we’re left wondering, who are you calling a dull vegetable?
 We’re quite smitten with zucchini, whether thickly sliced and grilled, cut into chunks and gently sauteed, stirred into batter and frittered, or grated and hidden in quick bread.

 Zucchini Fritters with Dill

 - 45 M